Shop with Confidence

 Does this protect against smoke, if so how many times do i need to replace with the smoke

 No, it does not.
 You would need a smoke escape filter that contains an oxidizing agent that will help convert CO to CO2, allowing you to breathe it out (click here for the link to the VK-450 Smoke Filter).

 Will this fit the Scott 3M M110 Dual Lens Gas mask?
 How does this compare to the Scott CBRN filter?

 Yes, it will, as the Scott gas mask uses a 40mm NATO threaded filter.
 I would suggest looking at the filter technical specs to see the difference.
-From first glance, it seems like the NBC-77 SOF is more capable as most contaminant filtration is rated at 5000ppm, where the Scott filter is 1000-1500ppm.
+At first glance, it seems like the NBC-77 SOF is more capable as most contaminant filtration is rated at 5000ppm, whereas the Scott filter is only rated at 1000-1500ppm.